00mjk/isomorfeus-project/isomorfeus-data/docs/data_collection.md

 ### LucidData::Collection

-allows for isomorphic access to a collection of LucidData::Node, LucidData::Document, LucidData::Vertex objects.
+allows for isomorphic access to a collection of LucidData::Node, LucidData::Document objects.

-Node, Document and Vertex are the same, use whichever term you prefer.
+Node, Document are the same, use whichever term you prefer.

 Different node classes are allowed in a collection.